adobe/helix-shared/docs/markupmapping.md

 ## wrap

-Add the following HTML tags before the generated HTML.
+Add the following HTML tags around the generated HTML.
 This attribute is using [Emmet](https://emmet.io) notation.

 `wrap`